klmcmillan/image_classification_sandbox/README.md

 #### Transform images

-In any classifier, features need to be determined from the data.
+In any classification problem, features need to be determined from the data.
 One way to transform images into a format that can be used within a classification algorithm is to convert the images into a set of RGB pixels.
 Each image is saved as a (m x n) array of pixels.
 This 2D array can be flattened into a (1, m x n) array.
 Most of the images downloaded from Bing have a standard array size of (230 x 170) pixels.
 The flattened version of this array is 39,100 RGB pixels.
 If we stopped here, each image would be represented by 39,100 features!

 #### Dimensionality reduction